How to Get Your Rental Deposit Back in Korea

 Step 2: Tenancy registration order (임차권등기명령)

-If the landlord still doesn't pay, file for tenancy registration at your local district court.
+If the landlord still does not pay, file for tenancy registration at your local district court.
 This registers your tenancy on the property title, which means:

 - The landlord cannot sell or mortgage the property without first settling your deposit